 The all-new Q30 hatchback will be the brand's first model to be built in Europe.
-The jobs are part of an expansion of the plant, brought about partly as a result of a £250m investment in the UK.
-The factory has a new body shop, and a larger trim and chassis assembly line thanks to the money so far spent.
+The Sunderland plant has a new body shop and a larger trim and chassis assembly line thanks to a £250 million investment by Nissan.

-Colin Lawther, senior vice president for manufacturing, purchasing and supply chain management in Europe, said: “Infiniti production heralds the beginning of a new era for our operations in the UK, and the demands of premium vehicle manufacturing requires significant additions to the team.”
+Colin Lawther, senior vice president for manufacturing, purchasing and supply chain management in Europe, said: “Infiniti production heralds the beginning of a new era for our operations in the UK.”

-Later in the model’s life cycle, a high-performance version is expected to arrive to top off the range, extending the line-up to three models by around 2016/2017.
+Later in the Q30's life cycle, a high-performance version is expected to arrive to top off the range, extending the line-up to three models by around 2016/2017.

-Details of the Q30's powertrain are scarce but one possibility is to use a high-output version of Infiniti’s new 208bhp, direct-injection, single-turbo, 2.2-litre four-cylinder engine, just launched in the Q50 saloon.
+Details of the Q30's powertrain are scarce, but one possibility for the performance model is to use a high-output version of Infiniti’s new, 208bhp 2.0-litre turbocharged four-cylinder petrol engine, just launched in the Q50 saloon.
 Performance versions of rival engines are producing around 300bhp from a similar capacity.

 Get the latest car news, reviews and galleries from Autocar direct to your inbox every week.
 Enter your email address below: